 Gerry F. Kuhn – FMVS; SAIOH; SACAP; SAIAT

 Dust Monitoring Equipment and Servicing.
 Dust Monitor Supply.
 Dust monitoring training.
 Dustfall Monitoring.
 Dust Monitoring Services to our clients in the field of occupational health and hygiene engineering.
+Dust buckets.
 Art and science of dust control, fallout dust.